Virtualimmortal/datamuse-php-api-wrapper/README.md

 ##### Caching:

-Caching uses `inouet/file-cache` package (https://github.com/inouet/file-cache) and it defaulted to store the cache in src/cache
+Caching uses `inouet/file-cache` package (https://github.com/inouet/file-cache) and I have defaulted the API Wrapper to store the cache in src/cache (todo:change)

 ```php
 use \YeTii\RhymeGenerator\ApiClient;